Video: Urban Strategies

 The world’s population is growing rapidly; there are seven billion people on the planet today, and by 2060 that number is expected to balloon to more than nine billion.
-This growth has led to significant pressures on our planet’s natural resources and nowhere is this more apparent than in cities.
+This growth has led to significant pressures on our planet’s natural resources, as well as aging and crumbling infrastructure (think roads, pipelines, and levees).
+Nowhere is this more apparent than in cities.
 Currently, about 82 percent of all Americans live in urban areas and the United Nations projects a 72 percent increase in global urban living by 2050.

-Our Urban Strategies Initiative recognizes two key facts: first, that increasingly crowded urban environments will require, above all else, reliable sources of food, water and energy; and secondly, that the health and viability of those areas will depend on a strong connection to, and understanding of, natural resource management both inside and outside of cities.
+Our Urban Strategies Initiative recognizes two key facts: first, increasingly crowded urban environments will require, above all else, reliable sources of food, water and energy; and secondly, a healthy environment can help cities solve the issues they face at a potentially reduced cost.

-Cities need water to survive, but urban water supplies face significant risks from rising demand, aging infrastructure and a myriad of natural hazards.
+Cities need water to survive, but urban water supplies face significant pressures from rising demand, aging infrastructure and a myriad of natural hazards.
 As populations grow and consumption increases, cities will have to fundamentally change how they acquire and use water.
-The Conservancy has developed science-based tools and practical incentives for funding conservation programs that protect groundwater resources and the forests and wetland areas that filter our fresh water.
+We have the same amount of water today as we did thousands of years ago, so we must all use less to guarantee sufficient water to support our rapidly growing population, grow our economy and protect our natural resources.
+Our success will depend on our ability to optimize the use of water for cities, energy and food production.
+But in doing so, we cannot pit one interest against another; it won't work.
+The Conservancy has developed science-based tools and practical incentives that help protect aquifers, lakes and rivers, as well as the forests, grasses and wetlands that filter our water supplies.

 Trees and forests are essential to urban residents in many ways—they capture rainfall and help control urban stormwater runoff, provide shade and reduce excessive temperatures, and remove dust and pollutants from the air.
-A healthy urban tree canopy can remove as much as 42,000 tons of carbon from the air each year.
-Trees also provide a number of intangible benefits to people, such as reduced stress and a greater sense of safety.
-The Conservancy’s urban forest strategy calls for educating cities on the benefits of trees in urban areas and collaborating with business to incorporate the value of nature into business decisions.
+Science has demonstrated the benefits of natural solutions like reforestation—each year, for instance, Houston trees remove an estimated 779 tons of harmful ground-level ozone, a gas created from emissions from industrial facilities, electric utilities, vehicle exhaust and gasoline vapors.
+Trees also provide a number of intangible benefits to people such as reduced stress and a greater sense of safety.
+The Conservancy’s urban forest strategy calls for educating cities on the benefits of trees in urban areas and collaborating with businesses to incorporate the value of nature into their decision-making.

 With more than 95 million people, the Millennial generation (born between the early 1980s and early 2000s) is the largest and most diverse in American history.
-Since formative experiences with nature have proven to be key to a lifelong interest in conservation, on-the-ground conservation projects that happen within cities and/or benefit urban populations are critical as we engage a broader, more diverse constituency.
-Leaders in Environmental Action for the Future (LEAF) is an established Conservancy program developed to provide real world conservation work experiences to urban youth and support the next generation of conservation leaders.
+But they are less connected to nature than ever—only 10 percent of kids polled by The Nature Conservancy reported spending time outside every day.
+Since formative experiences with nature have proven to be key to a lifelong interest in conservation, on-the-ground conservation projects that happen within cities and/or benefit urban populations are critical.
+Leaders in Environmental Action for the Future is an established Conservancy program developed to provide real world conservation work experiences to urban youth and support the next generation of conservation leaders.